-While the application anticipates economic benefit, there is no record of a Social Impact Assessment herebyl the sector being undertaken.
+While the application anticipates economic benefit, there is no record of a Social Impact Assessment being undertaken.
 On what grounds does the applicant make the assumption of economic benefit.
-In its application it sites the employment of a further 6 people at its plant in Waterford.
-The determination does not consider the potential negative impact on established sectors such as tourism and traditional fisheries.
-A full Social Impact Assessment should be undertaken to issess both the potential loss of revenue to local businesses reliant on the harbour's current lise and environmental integrity.
-Kinsale, with its historic harbour and vibrant tourism offer, likely generates tens of millions are annual visitor revenue-comparable per capita to Killarney, which sees over £410 million from 1.1 million tourists each year.
+In its application it sites the employment of a further 6 people at its plant in Waterford The determination does not consider the potential negative impact on established sectors such as tourism and traditional fisheries.
+A full Social Impact Assessment should be undertaken to assess both the potential loss of revenue to local businesses reliant on the harbour's current use and environmental integrity.
+Kinsale, with its historic harbour and vibrant tourism offer, likely generates tens of millions in annual visitor revenue-comparable per capita to Killamey, which sees over €410 million from 1.1 million tourists each year.